icshwi/etherlabmaster/README.md

 ```
 ## Installing on Raspbian
-Tests have been performed on a Raspberry-pi 4b running Raspbian version 4.19.97-v7l+ (ARM arch).
+Tests have been performed on:
+- Raspberry-pi 4b running Raspbian version 4.19.97-v7l+ (ARM arch).
+- generic driver

 RT-patches have not been tested yet.
+WIP..

 Prepare:
 ```